The 20 Best Hemolytic Disease of the Newborn Doctors Near Me in North Carolina, US

 Offers Telehealth

 Being a family medicine doctor is such a joy and privilege.
 I was inspired to become a doctor by my childhood physician.
 She was warm, encouraging, and genuinely interested in me as a person, and I strive to emulate those characteristics in my own practice.
 I love caring for patients and their families – from newborns to pregnant mothers to great-grandparents.
 Getting to know patients over time is one of the things I appreciate most about my job in primary care, and I aim to partner with you to achieve your health and wellness goals.
 Education is a passion of mine.
 Each day, I am excited about the opportunity to help you gain confidence in caring for yourself and your loved ones.
 Dr. Par is rated as an Experienced provider by MediFind in the treatment of Hemolytic Disease of the Newborn.
-Her top areas of expertise are Newborn Jaundice, Hemolytic Disease of the Newborn, and Transient Familial Hyperbilirubinemia.
+Her clinical expertise encompasses Newborn Jaundice, Hemolytic Disease of the Newborn, and Transient Familial Hyperbilirubinemia.
+Dr. Par is board certified in American Board Of Family Medicine, Family Medicine.

 Experienced in Hemolytic Disease of the Newborn